HiCallMeHumming/PostProcessing/README.md

 * Lerping textures (no method yet)
 * Color grading (too much work for the initial version and I hope to come up with a better coding solution)

+If you don't care about the rest of the staff from PostProcessing, just grab the "Transitions" folder.
+I haven't changed anything else (nor do I plan to)

 I have not tested Unity versions < 5.6.
-I have not extensively tested the smoothness of every single transition
+I have not extensively tested the smoothness of every single transition.
+Lmk if there's anything wrong.

 ## How to use - Time